hilbix/tino/rants/useless-use-of-cat-award.md

 # Honorable mention

-Do you spot a "little" difference of the useless use of `| cat`?
+Do you spot a "little" difference of the useless use of `| cat` here?
 Can you do this?
-By chance?
+By any chance?

 ```
 $ dpkg -l apt